JamesAnBo/CampBuddy/README.md

 If you want to change any settings permanently you'll have to edit the settings at the top of the lua.
 It's all pretty obvious what options there are.

 If you want to add a new NM profile, You'll need to manually add it to profiles.lua.

+v.2.0<br />
+ -Timers with names (i.e DESPOT, or MOTHERGLOBE) will create a count UP timer when they reach 0.<br />
+ -addnm name can now have spaces.<br />
+ -start name can now have spaces.<br />
+ -del name can now have spaces.<br />
+ -addid can now take 8-digit IDs in addition to the normal 3-character hex IDs.<br />
+ -Message format changed for asthetic reasons.<br />
+ -Added messages when loading profiles for which NM profile is being loaded.<br />
+ -Added a bunch of NM profiles; still tons more to ad.<br />

+Known issues:<br />
+  -Timers sometimes remain on screen after reaching 0.<br />
+  -Bottom count up timer creates an extra blank line below it.